fsantanna-no/p2p-tml-paper/rita-24/response.md

 In Section "3.2.4.
 Middleware Summary", we now also illustrate how to accommodate dynamic allocation over static snapshots:

-> Regarding the static limitation, we mentioned the possibility of a custom
+> "Regarding the static limitation, we mentioned the possibility of a custom
-> allocator, which is illustrated as follows:
+> allocator, which is illustrated as follows:"

 ```
 struct {